wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 This action fires after the confirmation message is displayed.
 It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

+`rwmb_frontend_before_submit_button`

+This action fires before the submit button is displayed.
+It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

+`rwmb_frontend_after_submit_button`

+This action fires after the submit button is displayed.
+It accepts one parameter `$config` - the form configuration, taken from the shortcode attributes.

 ### Form fitlers

 `rwmb_frontend_validate`